“Ordinary riches can be stolen, real riches cannot. In your soul are infinitely precious things that cannot be taken away from you.” —Oscar Wilde

 When Sarah Ferguson, on Oprah Winfrey’s talk show recently, asked the question, “How to I get self-worth?”
-I began to search for a clear answer, and the aha realization initially is that we all have self-worth, it’s a matter of finding it within ourselves.
+I began to search for a clear answer, and the aha realization initially is that we all have self-worth; it is a matter of finding it within ourselves.
 Once we accept and acknowledge, and know, that we are worthy, the amazing journey of finding our purpose, of discovering our passions and living our most fulfilling life can really begin.

 So today, I’d like to share with you 10 ways each one of us can re-discover our self-worth:

 2. Be positive.
-Your attitude is a powerful determiner in how you view yourself, your possibilities and current situation.
+Your attitude is a powerful determiner about how you view yourself, your possibilities and current situation.
 Be the energy needed to propel yourself forward.